CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 });
 ```

-Note that we repeat both sets of `beforeEach` steps from the other groups, submitting the empty form and then submitting the filled-in one.
+Note that we repeat both sets of helper function steps from the other groups, submitting the empty form and then submitting the filled-in one.
 We want our unit tests to be independent, so they can be run without depending on the result of other tests.
-If this repeated code got too tedious we could extract it to helper functions that we could call in each `describe` block.

 Save the test file and we get the `act()` warning again: